mike99mac/minimy-mike99mac/gcode/README.md

 ## Prepare for assembly
 Final assembly of the carcass can take place when you have:
-- Four panels prepared
+- Four panels cut from the machined main panel
-- Two sides assembled
+- Two sides assembled and cut

 ### Cut the main panel
 Consider the following rough drawing:

+The distance between each of the 5 knobs on the amplifier is 0.720" in the CNC job.
+Before starting, verify that is true on the amp in hand.

 ![](main-panel-dimensions.jpg)
 *Rough drawing of main panel and two sliding panels*